 6. Use breast massage

 Your baby will be much more efficient at removing milk from your breasts than any breast pump.
-(We’ve said it before: Nothing beats Mother Nature’s design.)
 But you can help things along with massage.
 A recent study found that breast massage while pumping increases milk production.
-Hint: This is much easier with a pumping bra like the Lansinoh Simple Wishes Hands-Free Pumping Bra.
+(Hint: This is much easier with a pumping bra.)

 7. Don’t rush it

-Even after baby arrives, in most cases, there’s no need to start pumping right away.
-Feeding baby often, directly at the breast, is the best way to establish your milk supply.
-Your baby doesn’t require a freezer full of breastmilk early on, only what she’ll eat while you’re away.
+Even after your little one arrives, you may not need to start pumping right away.
+Feeding your baby often, directly at the breast, is the best way to establish your milk supply.
+Your baby doesn’t require a freezer full of breastmilk early on, only what they'll eat while you’re away.
 So don’t sweat it.
 You’ve got this, mama.
-Take your time and relax… after all, did you learn to drive a car in a day?

 All content found on the Lansinoh.com website, including: text, images, audio, or other formats were created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.